sajagana/WIKI_page_test_repo/CCNA Notes - May 16.md

 What is the main purpose of a switch?
-	To forward frames as fast and as efficiently as possible on the connected segments that require them.
+    To **forward frames as fast and as efficiently as possible** on the connected segments that require them.

-Characteristics and Features of Switches
+**Characteristics and Features of Switches:**

-Dedicated communication between devices
+* Dedicated communication between devices
-Multiple simultaneous conversations
+* Multiple simultaneous conversations

-Full-duplex communication: After a connection is microsegmented, it has only two devices (the switch and the host).
-It is now possible to configure the ports so they can both receive and send data at the same time, which is called full-duplex communication.
-For example, point-to-point 100-Mbps connections have 100 Mbps of transmission capacity and 100 Mbps of receiving capacity for an effective 200-Mbps capacity on a single connection.
-The configuration between half duplex and full duplex is automatically negotiated at the initial establishment of the link connection.
-Half duplex means that there is a transmission of data in just one direction at a time.

-Media-rate adaptation: A LAN switch that has ports with different media rates can adapt to between rates.
-For example, between 10, 100, and 1000 Mbps, 1 and 10 Gbps, 1, 10 and 25 Gbps, 40 Gbps, and 100 Gbps.
-This adaptability allows bandwidth to be matched as needed.
-Without this ability, it is not possible to have different media-rate ports that are operating at the same time.

 Some important characteristics of switches: